w3c/i18n-activity/.github/ISSUE_TEMPLATE/add-a-review-comment--pending-discussion-by-i18n-wg-.md

 4. Replace the text 'link_to_issue_raised' below with a link to the place you raised the issue.
 Do NOT remove the initial '§ '.

 5. Edit this issue to remove this paragraph and ALL THE TEXT ABOVE IT.

+6. Remove the 'pending' label.